 SAT Exam Prep

-Molloy College offers SAT exam preparation courses every fall and spring.
+Molloy College offers SAT exam preparation courses every spring.

 SAT Exam Preparation for High School Students

 We have a proven record of successful SAT exam preparation!
 High school students will prepare for the SAT including the critical reading, math, and writing sections.
 Students rave about the individualized attention they receive from our experienced, professional SAT instructors.
 Those who have taken our course have increased their SAT scores by up to 360 points as a result of the course's proven test-taking strategies and intensive review.
 The course fee includes all of the latest SAT prep materials.
-The fall class runs for 6 sessions late September to late October and the spring class runs for 6 sessions from mid-March to the late April/early May.
+The course runs once a year in the spring for 6 sessions from mid-March to the late April/early May.

 Both the evening and Saturday sections of the SAT course will be held on Molloy's Rockville Centre campus.
 Classroom locations to be announced.
 Please click here to download a campus map with directions to the campus.